Biscay: Chalcolithic and Bronze Age

 While open-air settlement started to become common as the population grew, they still used caves and natural shelters in Biscay in the Chalcolithic and Bronze Age.
 Hunting game became a less important source of protein, as the people relied on sheep, goats and some bovine cattle.
-Metallic tools become more common but stone-made ones are also used.
+Metallic tools became more common but stone-made ones were also used.

-Pottery types shows great continuity (not decorated) until the bell beaker makes its appearance.
+Pottery types showed great continuity (not decorated) until the bell beaker made its appearance.

 The sites of this period now cover all the territory of Biscay, many being open air settlements, but the most important caves of the Paleolithic are still in use as well.

 Iron Age

 Few sites have been identified for this period.
 Caves are abandoned for the most part but they still reveal some remains.
 The main caves of prehistory (Arenaza, Santimamiñe, Lumentxa) were still inhabited.

 Roman period

 Roman geographers identified two tribes in the territory now known as Biscay: the Caristii and Autrigones.
 The Caristii dwelt in nuclear Biscay, east of the firth of Bilbao, extending also into Northern Araba and some areas of Gipuzkoa, up to the river Deba.
 The Autrigones dwelt in the westernmost part of Biscay and Araba, extending also into the provinces of Cantabria, Burgos and La Rioja.
 Based in toponymy, historical and archaeological evidence, it is thought that these tribes spoke the Basque language.
 The borders of the Biscayan dialect of Basque seem to be those of the Caristian territory, with an exception of the areas that have lost the old language.